A , B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, Z

 Meanwhile, a lady named Sarah Fairchild (Dee Wallace-Stone) tries to find all sorts of information on Hackett and why he was sacrificed.

-Dee Wallace Stone does a great job in it with her tough as nails role but even she can't save the performances in this film as it seems that they try to grab viewers attention by having former celebrities by having supporting roles in the film in order to watch it.
+Dee Wallace Stone (Sarah Fairchild) does a great job in it with her tough as nails role as well as doing a nice job by acting alerted on situations.
+Plus shows off a good aggressive attitude.
+But even she can't save the performances in this film as it seems that they try to grab viewers attention by having former celebrities by having supporting roles in the film in order to watch it.

 There's a decapitated head